mal/navi/readme.md

 ## Problem

-Github has long rendered various types of file within repositories; `README`, markdown files etc. However, due to the URL structure of these pages it has always been difficult to link to other rendered pages in a relative manner to form a cohesive experience.
+GitHub has long rendered various types of file within repositories; `README`, markdown files etc. However, due to the URL structure of these pages it has always been difficult to link to other rendered pages in a relative manner to form a cohesive experience.

 ### Absolute URLs